Osteospermum fruticosum album

 Osteospermum fruticosum

 In the fall of 2022 I bought one small plant of Osteospermum fruticosum album from Pepinière Filippi in Mèze.
-In two years it has rapidly formed one square meter of ground cover that stays green throughout summer.
+Since then it has rapidly formed two square meters of ground cover that stays green throughout summer.
 It is pretty drought-resistant with a “code de secheresse” of 4 of 6.
 According to Filippi it should bloom January through May, in my garden it blooms profusely March through June, with occasional single flowers appearing throughout July – as long as it doesn’t get to be too hot/dry.
-It is supposedly hard to -6℃.

 Osteospermum ecklonis

 In the spring of 2023 I also ordered five tiny plants of Osteospermum ecklonis Flower Power Spider Purple for its pretty purple color and weirdly spooned petals.
-All plants survived the first very hard summer and have formed little bushes with lots of purple flower heads from March through June with occasional flowers in July.
-However in the second year the petals came back much narrower and less spooned than before.
-It is supposedly hardy to -4℃.
+All plants survived the first very hard summer and formed small bushes with lots of purple flower heads from March through June with occasional flowers in July.
+In the second year however the petals came back much narrower and less spooned than before.

 Both types of Osteospermum like a sunny spot and light, well-drained soil.